alex-karpenko/git-events-runner/ROADMAP.md

 ## Wishes

 - tests: automate everything possible
-- chart/cli: Make new subcommand to dump out default config and update it in the chart as part of CD
 - refactor: looks like scheduler shouldn't be under RwLock because it's `add` method uses internal mutability
 - gitrepo: update to use `gix` instead of `git2`, if possible
 - hooks: implement hook requests rate control/throttling